I am currently available for part time work as an electronics technician and permaculture garden maintenance dude.

-I received my Bachelor of Design (Visual Communication) at the University of Newcastle in 2005, Business Certificate IV from Hunter Business Center in 2007 and Electronics and Communications, Certificate III at Hunter Tafe in 2014.
+Bachelor of Design (Visual Communication) at the University of Newcastle, Business Certificate IV from Hunter Business Center and Electronics and Communications, Certificate III at Hunter Tafe in 2014.

-I held the position of I.T Coordinator at University of Newcastle Services Ltd from 2007 to 2009 Provided I.T. support and training to all staff.
-Here I maintained point of sale software and hardware for retail outlets and bars on campus; Reconditioned mobile point of sale terminals for use in large events; Maintained A.V. equipment for bars and function centre venues; Designed and developed the business’ website and extended staff’s standard operating procedures into wiki format.
+Coordinator of I.T at University of Newcastle Services Ltd, Provided I.T. support and training to all staff.
+Maintained point of sale software and hardware for retail outlets and bars on campus; Reconditioned mobile point of sale terminals for use in large events; Maintained A.V. equipment for bars and function centre venues and designed and developed the business’ website.

-Since then I have been contracting as a UI/UX designer.
-My projects have included Senior Designer for the New Zealand Transport Agency from 2010 to 2012, where I worked on interface design for their online Land Transport Programme funding and project management system; and most recently Design Integrator for Hunter Councils Environment Division.
+Since then, contracting as a UI/UX designer.
+My projects have included Senior Designer for the New Zealand Transport Agency, working on interface design for their online Land Transport Programme funding and project management system.

-One creative project I have worked on at The Roost was a massively successful video game installation, which makes use of 8 salvaged eMacs, to form a continuous array of screens which any number of players can play using their own touch screen devices as controllers.
+Co-creation of a massively successful video game installation, which makes use of 8 salvaged eMacs, to form a continuous array of screens which any number of players can play using their own touch screen devices as controllers.
 The game is collaborative, and players must communicate and coordinate their movements to succeed.
+Have a crack.

-The latest project I collaborated on is another public installation, a giant set of headphones located on Darby St, Newcastle.
-When a person walks through the headphones they will play a song at random through an embedded speakers.
-A busker can also plug in and use it as a P.A. or alternatively anyone can connect to it as a “bluetooth headset”, though this is not advertised.
+Electronic design for another public installation, big headphones (designed by Mark Tisdell), located on Darby St, Newcastle.
+When a person walks through the headphones they play a song at random through an embedded speakers.
+A busker can also plug in and use it as a P.A.
+I provisioned the electronics for this along with Josef Frank.